-Illness: Although any public area increases exposure to germs, we ask that you be responsible by not bringing sick children to the Learning Center.
-Colds are unavoidable, but children with fevers, severe cough, or any infectious diseases should remain at home.
-A child with flu-like illness (fever and a cough) should stay home from class for at least 24 hours after they no longer have a fever or signs of a fever, without the use of fever-reducing medicine.
+ILLNESSES: Although any public area increases exposure to germs, we ask that contagious children not attend classes.
+Children with cold symptoms, a fever, cough, or any infectious disease should remain at home.
+A child with flu-like illness (fever and a cough) should stay home from class for at least 24 hours after they no longer have a fever, without the use of fever-reducing medicine.
 Anyone diagnosed with Covid-19 may return to the Learning Center 14 days after testing positive.

 CODE OF CONDUCT

-–Clean up after yourself, picking up any trash, etc.
+–We will clean up after ourselves, picking up any trash, etc.

-–Do not touch or use any church materials or displays.
+–We will not touch or use any church materials or displays..

 –No tank tops, tube tops, halter tops, spandex, muscle shirts, bare backs, immodest necklines, etc.